big-squid/react-microfe/README.md

   ```
 - You should now have a file in the `dist` or `build` directory called `myfrontend`, or whatever you named yours.

 Your `myfrontend.js` file should be completely self contained and have everything needed to run your microfrontend.
 You can now host this file on the server or CDN of your choice.
+You can see the `apps/test-remote` directory for a working example using `create-react-app`.
+The above example should work with a custom webpack config as well, just import your webpack config instead of CRA's.
+See "Advanced Topics" for strategies to build your app with something other than webpack.

 ## Importing your Microfrontend

 Now that your microfrontend is deployed somewhere, we can import it into the main application.
 If you have an existing project, the "main" application is your monolith.
 If you're starting from scratch, the main application should be a shell that might have some global navigation and routing in it.

 Before we continue though, we need to expose React and ReactDOM as a shared dependency so that our microfrontend will have access to it when it loads.
-This is done quickly using the `declareExternals` function.
+React complains loudly if it finds multiple copies of itself in the DOM, so this setup is required.
+This is done easily using the `declareExternals` function.

 ```jsx
 // in the index.js file of your main / app shim